Immigration, Civil Liberties and Human Rights

 Our barristers have appeared in many of the leading cases on Article 8 ECHR at House of Lords and Supreme Court level, and we are often called upon to act in cases raising private and family life issues.

 Landmark is well-known for its work in the area of immigration detention acting for both Claimants and the government.
-The leading textbook “Detention Under the Immigration Acts” (OUP, 2014) was co-authored by Graham Denholm, a member of our immigration team.
 We provide regular training in this area for law firms and NGOs.
 We have acted in many of the leading cases in this area in recent years.

 Key recent cases include: